giuliabaldini/brainclustering/README.md

 The file names do not necessarily have to have these names, but they should contain these strings.
 Obviously, if you are only interested in `t1` and `t2`, the other files are not needed.
+*At the moment only the transformations from T1 are supported*, this is because the scans need to be preprocessed to remove too bright spots that mess up the clustering recognition.
+The bright spots occured in the BraTS 19 probabibly due to some skull strippig errors.
+We managed to find a way to normalize the T1 images, but we have not done that yet with the other sequence types.
 The tumor ground truth `truth` is used to compute the MSE in the tumor area, but if it is not available it will be ignored.

 ```